BCDevOps/platform-services/security/aporeto/architecture/design_decisions.md

 - pathfinder-sso-dev

 It's likely we will remove the dev OIDC provider option as the solution is more widely used.
 The KeyCloak prod intance uses the following realm for client access: `8gyaubgq`.
+Further details are avilable in the [admin docs](../admin/readme.md).